 In addition to his background in statistics and social scientific methods, Cameron has expertise in oral history and historical-archival research, having worked on the Veteran’s History Project at the American Folklife Center of the Library of Congress, indexing and accessioning labor leader John L. Lewis’s personal documents at the Lee-Fendall House Museum, and his own dissertation on 20th century indigenous peoples’ resistance to assimilationist efforts in Canada.
-He has also been actively involved in field archaeological and historical archaeological projects, and has longstanding interests in creative writing and folk music.
+He has also been actively involved in field archaeological and historical archaeological projects, and projects that use mixed methodologies.

 An Audience Study of Formal Variables in Digital Short-Form Environmental Media, grant from Center for Center for Communication, Culture, and Change (with Juliana Fernandez and Meryl Shriver-Rice)

 Facial Profiling: Defendant Physical Characteristics, Machine Learning Analytics, and Criminal Justice Disparities in Miami-Dade County (with Marisa Omori, Nicholas Peterson, Ubbo Visser, and Tamara Lave)

 Best Practices for Collaborative Data Resilience Addressing Climate Change (with Camille Thomas)